argentlabs/argent-contracts-starknet/examples/webauthn/README.md

 Make sure to test various combinations of browsers, password managers, and devices to ensure compatibility across all configurations.

+To test the cross-platform part, as the public keys are stored locally (LocalStorage), please fill in the username and the public key field.

 ## Pointers

 This demo dapp will: